 Please answer the questions for one of the following issues with a minimum of two paragraphs.
-Choose the issue that is most relevant to the client population in your video.
-If one of the issues did not arise in the case simulation script itself, discuss the potential issues could develop based on the dynamics of the group you created.
+Choose the most relevant issue to the client population in your video.
+If one of the issues did not arise in the case simulation script itself, discuss the potential issues that could develop based on the group dynamics you created.